-The Discover Project will develop the sustainable tourism offer in the Pendle Hill Area – engaging businesses and volunteers and developing new visitor opportunities.
-We will continue a development phase project, the 'Pendle Folk' website to capture information, images and stories about the LP area, its people, landscape and heritage.
-This interactive resource will be utilised to support businesses, and to develop training for local ambassadors who will promote and interpret the LP area to visitors.
+The Discover Pendle Hill project aimed to develop the sustainable tourism offer in the Pendle Hill area – engaging businesses and volunteers and developing new visitor opportunities.
+We aimed to contribute to the 'Pendle Folk' website to capture information, images and stories about the LP area, its people, landscape and heritage.
+And to develop new tourism products and events to promote and interpret the heritage of the LP area to visitors.

 The Project developed a Sense of Place toolkit for businesses to utilise - to provide a consistent message about the Pendle Hill area and to promote the local distinctiveness and special qualities.
 This gives invaluable tips and guidance to businesses on how to tell a story that links your business with the special features - the landscape and heritage - of the Pendle Hill area.

 For additional information and resources, please see our Explore Sense of Place page.

 Two seminars were delivered for tourism businesses locally, including sessions on Visitor Giving to support the Pendle Hill Legacy Fund.